 Here you will be interviewed by an independent panel of judges.
 Each business will be interviewed for 30 minutes but you will need to attend the full day and evening for the awards ceremony.
 Three awards valued at £40,000 will be available at each of the regional events.

-A total funding pot of £350,000 is available in 2017.
+A total funding pot of £350,000 is available in 2018.
 At each regional final, three regional winners will be awarded cash prizes of £40,000 of funding.
-These six businesses will go forward to the national final, which will be held in London in May 2017.
+These six businesses will go forward to the national final, which will be held in London in April/May 2018.